Online registration for the Tour de Staten Island is now closed.

-No. Please feel free to use backpacks, hydration packs, panniers, baskets, and any other bag you have at home!
+No. Feel free to use backpacks, hydration packs, panniers, baskets, and any other bag you have at home!

-You can pick up your t-shirt at the beginning or end of the ride.
+You can pick up your t-shirt only at the end of the ride.

 All riders receive a confirmation email after they complete registration online.
 If you're unsure about your registration status, please email us at firstname.lastname@example.org to confirm.